TurkuNLP/register-annotation-docs/index.md

     * **Denominational religious blog / sermon**
     * **Advice**
     * **Other opinion**
-9. Is the purpose of the document to describe or explain FACTS WITH INTENT TO PERSUADE?
+9. Is the purpose of the document to describe or explain FACTS WITH INTENT TO PERSUADE or MARKET?
 If yes, select one of the following registers:
     * Is the text a **News blog / editorial**?
 These are typically written by a professional writer on a news-related topic, with well-structured argumentation.
     * If not, select **Other informational persuasion**.
 These are descriptive texts that also sell or promote a service, product or upcoming event, such as a hotel, a smartphone or a football game.